scalameta/mdoc/docs/js.md

 ```
 ````

 Is a compile error, because the imports are not in the second block.
-But add the shared modifier...
+But if you add the shared modifier:

 ````md
 ```scala mdoc:js:shared